garlapatiraviteja/Mouse-Detector/README.md

 # Mouse-Detector

-It's simply like the Virtual Mouse .
+It's simply like the Virtual Mouse .  and we move the mouse cursor using our hands